The Ultimate Guide to Styluses

 Hyperelliptical (Shibata)

 Taking the elliptical design further, hyperelliptical or Shibata styli have an even sharper, more elongated tip.
-This advanced shape offers:
+In a higher‑end guide to styluses, this is often the first “audiophile” shape you’ll encounter because it offers:

-Hyperelliptical styli are often found on higher-end cartridges and can deliver exceptional sound quality.
-The increased groove contact allows for more accurate tracking of complex musical passages and retrieval of subtle details.
-However, they are more expensive and may require more precise setup to achieve optimal performance.
+Hyperelliptical styli are often found on higher‑end cartridges and can deliver exceptional sound quality.
+The increased groove contact allows for more accurate tracking of complex musical passages and retrieval of subtle details, which makes them a common recommendation in advanced guide to styluses content aimed at enthusiasts.
+They are more expensive and may require more precise setup to achieve optimal performance.

 Micro-ridge (Microline)

-At the top end of the stylus spectrum are micro-ridge or microline shapes.
-These ultra-precise tips closely mimic the shape of the cutting stylus used to create the original record grooves.
-Benefits include:
+At the top end of the stylus spectrum are micro‑ridge or microline shapes.
+These ultra‑precise tips closely mimic the shape of the cutting stylus used to create the original record grooves.
+In any premium guide to styluses, microline is positioned as the reference option because benefits include:

 Micro-ridge styli are typically found on premium cartridges and offer the most accurate reproduction of the original recording.
 However, they are also the most expensive option and require very precise alignment and a high-quality turntable setup to realize their full potential.